shinwookim/SP2023-Notes/1675/Overview.md

 	1. K-means
 	2. Hierarchical clustering
 	3. Principle Component Analysis
 Due to time, we cannot cover all types of supervised learning methods and models.
+- **Topics not covered:**
+	- Partial Least Squares (PLS)
+	- Multivariate Adaptive Regression Splines (MARS)
+	- Naïve Bayes (NB)
+	- Directed Acyclic Graphs (DAGs)
+	- And more
 Our focus will primarily be on neural networks and tree-based methods (CART decision tree, Bagged trees, Random forest, Boosted trees, and XGBoost).
 But, we must first build up our understanding from fundamental **linear models** and **generalized linear models** before tackling them.